IMaresaLI/Proxy_Checker/README.md

 #Third method
 prxCont.userAgent = randomUserAgent() --> a random user-agent
-# When this method calls, it fetches a random user agent from the thousand-element list.
+# When this method calls, it fetches a random user agent from the Eight Thousand-element list.
 ```
 ## 3-) The proxyControl method bound to the proxyController class must be called.
 ### prxCont.proxyControl(proxys , url , timeout , details)